 Our auditions are very welcoming and encouraging.

-For Educational Theater shows, everyone will get a part, the auditions are for casting and to give the actor the experience.
+For Educational Theater shows, everyone will get a part.
+The auditions are for casting and to give the actor the experience of the audition.
+Learning how to audition well is an important part of becoming an actor.

 What to expect:

 There will be a couple of forms to fill out.
 One is a questionnaire asking about things like contact information, acting experience, sizes for costumes, etc. There will also be release forms including permission to use the actor’s image in marketing for the show and in the video of the show.
 Please go here to fill it out.

 Once we begin, the Director will welcome everyone and tell you a bit about the show.
 Then each actor will get up and tell us their name, a part or type of part they are interested in playing, and perform a memorized monologue.
 The director may ask you the actor to redo part of the monologue in a different way.
 This is so the actor and director can play around with the performance together, it is not an indication that the original performance was not well done.

 If there are any specific requirements for a particular show or character, such as singing, dancing, etc. those will be in the listing.

 Then there will be a short break.
 Afterward, actors will be put in groups and given a script for a scene.
 They will have time to read it over together, then each group will be asked to perform their scene (using their scripts).

 The cast list will be sent out before the first rehearsal.